-Oil rises as OPEC cuts outweigh higher output elsewhere
+Oil rises as OPEC, Russia cuts outweigh output elsewhere

 U.S. crude inventories are expected to mark a fourth straight week of declines from a record high hit at the end of March, but stocks are still seen about 10 per cent above year-end levels, according to Reuters calculations.

-U.S. crude inventories likely fell by 2.2 million barrels last week, while refined product stockpiles were seen up, a preliminary Reuters poll showed.

-The American Petroleum Institute (API), an industry group, is scheduled to release inventory data for the week to April 28 at 4:30 p.m.
+The American Petroleum Institute will release inventory data at 4:30 p.m.
 EDT (2030 GMT) on Tuesday.Report Typo/Error